 - Progress to an Honours degree

-- Be on a recognised programme approved by the Sector Endorsed Foundation Degree in Early Years professional organisation.
+- This is a recognised programme approved by the Sector Endorsed Foundation Degree in Early Years

 How to apply

-The closing date for applications for this course Monday 17 September 2018.
-The course will start week commencing 2 October 2018 with an induction event for all students on Saturday 29 September at the University of Warwick.
+The closing date for applications for this course Sunday 13 September 2020 at midnight.
+The course will start week commencing 3 October 2020 with an induction event for all students on Saturday 3 October at the University of Warwick.

 *The modules mentioned above may be subject to change.
 Please read our terms and conditions for more detailed information.